Foreign Judgments Practice Note (GPN-FRGN)

 (c) an extension of the time within which to apply for the stay of enforcement of a registered New Zealand judgment (r 34.76 of the Federal Court Rules).

-3.2 The Federal Court of Australia is the "appropriate court" in which to register a foreign judgment under the FJA in limited circumstances.
+3.2 The Federal Court of Australia is the "appropriate court" in which to register a foreign judgment under the FJA in the limited circumstances identified in s 6(2).
 Certain "money judgments" given in a matter arising under the Commerce Act 1986 of New Zealand may be registered in the Federal Court (s 6(2)(a) of the FJA).
 Judgments given in a matter arising under the Commerce Act 1986 of New Zealand that are not money judgments can only be registered in the Federal Court (s 6(2)(b) of the FJA).
 All other judgments sought to be registered under the FJA are to be registered in the Supreme Court of a state or territory

 (s 6(2)(c) of the FJA).

-3.3 A foreign judgment is to be registered within 6 years of the judgment (s 6(1) of the FJA).
+3.3 An application to register a foreign judgment must be made within 6 years of the judgment (s 6(1) of the FJA).

 Federal Court Rules